akmaz/ContactUsPage/README.md

 # ContactUsPage

-Automated test of a Contact Us demo page in Frefox using Selenium, the results are saved into an Excel file that lists a test scenario and test cases.
+Automated test of a Contact Us demo page in Firefox browser using Selenium, the results are saved into an Excel file that lists a test scenario and test cases.